English reviews

 Serhii Plokhy “The Russo-Ukrainian War”

 This book was released in May 2023 with the war raging at full scale.
 It consists of two parts: the lead-up the war which is very well-explained, the invasion of the [Little green men](https://en.wikipedia.org/wiki/Little_green_men_(Russo-Ukrainian_War) which has been widely ignored in the West.
-Plokhy also explains how fundamental the Ukranian SSR was in the Soviet Union and the role of 1991 Ukrainian independence referendum in its break-up.
+Plokhy also explains how fundamental the Ukrainian SSR was in the Soviet Union and the role of 1991 Ukrainian independence referendum in its break-up.
 The second part is about the actual war itself and it feels a bit cobbled together, not surprising because we don’t really know yet how things will end.
 I’m sure there will a compelling second edition, hopefully soon.

 Verdict: must read